The Board Shape defines the shape of the finished board.

 After launching the Move Board Shape command (in Board Planning Mode), the existing board shape will turn green and an outline copy of the shape will be attached to the cursor.
 Move the shape to the desired new location within the workspace and click or press Enter to effect placement.
-While moving, the board shape can be rotated or mirrored:

 To cancel without moving, right-click or press Esc.

 An outline copy of the board shape attaches to the cursor, while the original shape can be used as a reference.

 Defining the Shape from Selected Objects

 The board shape can also be defined from selected objects (in 2D Layout Mode).
 Typically this will be a set of lines and/or arcs placed on the Keepout layer or a mechanical layer.
 Use the following sequence of steps:

 All the objects on a layer can be selected using the Edit» Select » All on Layer command from the main menus.